tc39/notes/meetings/2017-07/jul-27.md

 AK: For this one (`export v from "mod"`), I think the existing syntax is pretty clear, and the new syntax is not clear, since the exported name is not in curlies--it looks like you're exporting default, and so it seems like a funny form.
 It would be clearer to say, `export { default as v } from mod`

-LBR: Maybe a real use-case/example will help.
+LEO: Maybe a real use-case/example will help.

 BFS: This a real compiler use, it's sort of a microbenchmark.